COPE & CLIMBING

 A maximum group size of 36 for the COPE course is set to ensure everyone has a chance to participate.

-Reservations must be made at least 30 days prior to the requested date in order to secure proper staffing.
+Reservations must be made at least 30 days before the requested date to secure proper staffing.

 Payments must be made upon making a reservation unless otherwise arranged.